Geography of Liberia: Borders and maritime claims

 The total length of Liberia's land borders is 986 mi: 190 mi with Sierra Leone on the northwest, 350 mi with Guinea to the north, and 445 mi with Ivory Coast.
 Liberia claims an Exclusive Economic Zone of 249,734 km2 and 200 nmi.

 Terrain

 Liberia has a mostly hilly terrain, it also has rolling plains along the coast to a rolling plateau and low mountains in the northeast.

 Elevation extremes

-The lowest point on Liberia is at sea level on the Atlantic Ocean.
-The highest point on Liberia is 1440 m above sea level at Mount Wuteve.
+The lowest point in Liberia is at sea level on the Atlantic Ocean.
+The highest point in Liberia is 1440 m above sea level at Mount Wuteve.

 Natural resources

 Natural resources that are found in Liberia include iron ore, timber, diamonds, gold and hydropower.